 If you trace the South Taurid meteors backward, they all appear to radiate from the constellation Taurus the Bull.
 As always, you don’t have to identify a meteor shower’s radiant point to watch the meteor shower.
 Just lie back comfortably and look up.

 The radiant points for these two November meteor showers – the South Taurids and North Taurids – are both in the constellation Taurus the Bull.
 If you trace the paths of shower meteors backward, you’ll find the meteors appear to radiate from a distinct point in the starry sky.
 As can be expected, the radiant point for the South Taurids is found in southern Taurus, while that of the North Taurids is found in northern Taurus.

 You don’t need to find Taurus to watch the Taurid shower, for these meteors streak all over the sky.

-Bottom line: Watch the South Taurid meteor shower show its stuff in early November 2013.
-Because the Taurids are known for putting out bright fireballs, you may see one or two on a dark November night.
+Bottom line: The annual South Taurid meteor shower peaks in early November 2014.
+Because the Taurids are known for putting out bright fireballs, you might even see one or two in the glare of the almost full moon.